Bagoum/danmokou/docs/articles/language/guide1.md

-In the current version of BDSL2, functions do not have strong compile-time guarantees about the correctness of `return` statements.
+In the current version of BDSL2, functions do not have strong compile-time guarantees about the correctness of `return` statements for non-void functions.
 For example, consider the script below.

 ```C#
 function myFn(x::float) {